vitessio/website/wip-docs/user-guides/update-stream.md

 To see a sample use of the Update Stream feature, look at the [cache_invalidation.py](https://github.com/vitessio/vitess/blob/master/test/cache_invalidation.py) integration test.
-It shows how to do the invalidaiton in python, and the application component.
+It shows how to do the invalidation in python, and the application component.

 ### Extension: Removing Duplicate Events